An entry that will try to dispel any doubts about the use of modular architecture in frontend applications.

 The issue will grow with the amount of functionality and the number of developers in the project.

-Such an approach is vulnerable to changes in requirements and it violates the
+Such an approach is vulnerable to changes in requirements and it violates the open/closed and single responsibility principle from SOLID.

 Let's refactor this code and design real architecture step by step.